 Warnings and Precautions

-Hepatotoxicity: Inform patients of warning signs and symptoms of hepatotoxicity.
-Discontinue if abnormal liver tests persist or worsen or if clinical signs and symptoms of liver disease develop.
+Hepatotoxicity: Elevations of ALT or AST have been reported in patients with NSAIDs.
+In addition, rare, sometimes fatal, cases of severe hepatic injury, including fulminant hepatitis, liver necrosis, and hepatic failure have been reported.
+Inform patients of warning signs and symptoms of hepatotoxicity.
+Discontinue immediately if abnormal liver tests persist or worsen or if clinical signs and symptoms of liver disease develop.

 Hypertension: NSAIDs, including SPRIX, can lead to new onset or worsening of preexisting hypertension.
 Patients taking some antihypertensive medications may have impaired response to these therapies when taking NSAIDs.
 Monitor blood pressure.

-Renal Toxicity and Hyperkalemia: Monitor renal function in patients with renal or hepatic impairment, heart failure, dehydration, or hypovolemia.
+Renal Toxicity and Hyperkalemia: Long-term administration of NSAIDs has resulted in renal papillary necrosis and other renal injury and may cause a dose-dependent reduction in prostaglandin formation, which may precipitate overt renal decompensation.
+Monitor renal function in patients with renal or hepatic impairment, heart failure, dehydration, or hypovolemia.
 Avoid use of SPRIX in patients with advanced renal disease unless benefits are expected to outweigh risk of worsening renal function.

 Anaphylactic Reactions: Seek emergency help if an anaphylactic reaction occurs.

-Exacerbation of Asthma Related to Aspirin Sensitivity: Contraindicated in patients with aspirin-sensitive asthma.
+Exacerbation of Asthma Related to Aspirin Sensitivity: SPRIX is contraindicated in patients with aspirin-sensitive asthma.
 Monitor patients with preexisting asthma (without known aspirin sensitivity).

-Serious Skin Reactions: NSAIDs, including SPRIX, can cause serious skin reactions, which can be fatal.
-Discontinue SPRIX at first appearance of skin rash or other signs of hypersensitivity.
+Serious Skin Reactions: NSAIDs, including SPRIX, can cause serious skin adverse reactions, which can be fatal.
+These serious events may occur without warning.
+Discontinue SPRIX at the first appearance of skin rash or any other sign of hypersensitivity.

 Premature Closure of Fetal Ductus Arteriosus: Avoid use in pregnant women starting at 30 weeks gestation.

-Hematologic Toxicity: Monitor hemoglobin or hematocrit in patients with any signs or symptoms of anemia.
+Hematologic Toxicity: Anemia has occurred in patients treated with NSAIDs.
+Monitor hemoglobin or hematocrit in patients with any signs or symptoms of anemia.
 Do not use SPRIX in patients for whom hemostasis is critical.

-Limitations of Use: SPRIX should not be used concomitantly with IM/IV or oral ketorolac, aspirin, or other NSAIDs.
+Limitations of Use: The total duration of use of SPRIX alone or sequentially with other forms of ketorolac is not to exceed 5 days.
+SPRIX should not be used concomitantly with other forms of ketorolac, aspirin, or other NSAIDs.